-The following PPE should be worn by all personnel in the steam reformer area.
+The following PPE shall be worn by all personnel in the steam reformer area.
 An example is shown in Figure 4:

 - hard hat;

 - safety shoes or boots;

-- flame retardant uniform;
+- flame-retardant uniform;

 - work appropriate gloves;

-- safety glasses;
+- safety glasses; and

-- hearing protection; and
+- hearing protection.

-- portable personal gas monitors (e.g., carbon monoxide detection) when fixed gas monitors are not installed.
+Wearing portable personal gas monitors (e.g., carbon monoxide detection) is recommended when the risk of a gas leak is present.
+The necessity should be determined based upon site/task-specific risk assessment.